Psychtoolbox-3/psychtoolbox-3.github.com/docs/CalibrateMonSpd.md

 measurement hardware and return a measured spectral
 power distribution respectively.

+NOTE 30-June-2023: I tried to fix some of this mess, to make the functions
+more compatible with the way current operating systems, graphics cards and
+display devices work.
+Specifically the massive changes in how hardware gamma
+tables work on modern gpu's.
+I also added support for more Photo Research
+colormeters.
+This seems to work ok with the simulated meterType 0, but I don't
+have actual measurement hardware to verify if things work as expected.
+I guess
+it is less broken now, and maybe even working fine, but who knows?

 NOTE (dhb, 8/19/12).
 This code is a bit dusty, as it is not
 being actively maintained.
 In particular, the PTB display
 control has evolved since this was last looked at carefully.